The Barron Space and the Flow-induced Function Spaces for Neural Network Models: Flow-induced function spaces

 \subsection{Direct and inverse approximation theorems}

-We first prove the direct approximation theorem, which states under some Lipschitz continuous condition, functions in $\tilde{\cD}_2$ can be approximated by a sequence of residual networks with a $1/L^{1-\delta}$ error rate for any $\delta\in(0,1)$, and the networks have uniformly bounded path norm.
+We first prove the direct approximation theorem, which states that functions in $\tilde{\cD}_2$ can be approximated by a sequence of residual networks with a $1/L^{1-\delta}$ error rate for any $\delta\in(0,1)$, and the networks have uniformly bounded path norm.